A House Through Time

 1939 10th November Mr Acfield loses his Irish Terrier.

 1943 Emily Acfield sells the house to Mr and Mrs Foreman (he is a motor driver according to the mortgage application, though in the 1939 census it says tailor and motor driver) for £1600.
 The Acfield’s moved to the countryside just near Grassington, probably to enjoy retirement and escape the war.

 1944 November Mr and Mrs Foreman sell to Mr Benito Sevilla a woollen Merchant for £1944 (£344 profit for a year maybe they did it up?)

 1945 March, just four months after buying the house, Mr Benito Sevilla sells to National Benzole Company (later to become National and then B.P) for £2500 after getting Leeds City Council to agree that the house could be used as offices.
 Benzole was set up by the company who Became British Petroleum.
 Benzole is produced from coal and the national benzole company had a factory in Leeds on Coal Road.

 1945 2nd September World War 2 ends.

 1958 National Benzole Company (after becoming part of Shell and BP the year before) sell to Electric Construction Company for £2750 and change the name of the house to Bushbury House (they are based at Bushbury in Wolverhampton).

-1968 Electric Construction Company is bought by another company.
-Presume they close the office as a planning consent was sought to change the house to 2 storey residential flats, this was thankfully refused.
+1968 Electric Construction Company is sold to Aberdare Holdings .
+Presume they plan to close the office as a planning consent was sought to change the house to 2 storey residential flats, this was thankfully refused.

 1972 Electric Construction Company sell to Nova Properties for £6500.
 We know little about this time but by the 1980’s it was a Black Mental health centre which offered counselling and therapies.

 2002 Nova Properties is dissolved and the property is sold to one of the Directors David Ian Newitt for £105,000.
 The property is rented to the NHS.
 The NHS also own Rocklands another large house on the Newton Park Estate which they now call St Mary’s House.